Azure/deploy-to-aks/README.md

     kubeconfig: <your kubeconfig> # Use secret (https://developer.github.com/actions/managing-workflows/storing-secrets/)
     context: <context name>  #If left unspecified, current-context from kubeconfig is used as default

-    container-registry-url: <your container regostry url>
+    container-registry-url: <your container registry url>
     container-registry-username: # Use secret (https://developer.github.com/actions/managing-workflows/storing-secrets/)
     container-registry-password: # Use secret (https://developer.github.com/actions/managing-workflows/storing-secrets/)
     secret-name: <registry secret name to be created>